Alpha Arbutin For Skin: Benefits, How To Use, And Side Effects

 This rich compound will work wonders in clearing and nourishing your complexion!

 Uneven skin tone and dark spots are two of the most common skin problems.
 Yet, while numerous treatments and substances promise to brighten the skin, most people have never heard of alpha arbutin.
 So, what exactly is alpha arbutin for skin?
 It is one of the most popular skin-brightening agents in the world currently (1).
-Moreover, it performs better than even the most popular skin care ingredients such as vitamin C, kojic acid, and licorice at brightening the skin (1), (2).
+Moreover, alpha arbutin serum benefits your skin and performs better than even the most popular skin care ingredients such as vitamin C, kojic acid, and licorice at brightening the skin (1), (2).

 Many skin care solutions guarantee to brighten the skin tone, but they may be extremely drying or cause skin irritation.
-That is why arbutin has popped up as the best remedy for a variety of skin care issues.
+That is why arbutin has popped up as the best remedy for a variety of skin care issues and can work wonders if you include it in your skincare routine.
 In this article, we will debunk the myths surrounding this incredibly well-known component so you can get the benefits of its versatile skin care properties!

 protip_icon Know Your Ingredient: Alpha Arbutin